-Figure 1 - AX020530 Block Diagram
+Figure 1 - AX022440 Block Diagram

-The 7 Input 5 Output Valve Controller is designed for extremely versatile control of up to five proportional outputs to directly drive solenoids or other loads.
+The 2 Bipolar Input, 2 Universal Input, 2 Proportional Output Valve Controller (2BIN-2IN-2OUT) is designed for extremely versatile control of two proportional outputs to directly drive solenoids or other loads.
 Its flexible circuit design gives the user a wide range of configurable input and output types.
 The sophisticated control algorithms allow the user to program the controller for a wide range of applications without the need for custom software.

-The controller has four Universal inputs that can be configured to measure analog voltage or current, resistance, frequency/PMW or digital signal and two Digital inputs that can be configured to measure frequency/PWM or digital signals.
-In addition, there is one Magnetic Input for reading a magnetic pick up sensor.
+The controller has two Bipolar Inputs that can be configured to measure analog bipolar voltage, analog current, frequency/PMW or digital signal.
+The two Universal Inputs can be configured to measure analog voltage, analog current, resistance, frequency/PWM of digital signal.
+In addition, the two universal inputs can be configured to form together an encoder input.
 Measured input data can be sent to a SAE J1939 CAN Network or used to drive outputs directly or through the configurable control algorithms.

-Half-bridge outputs with high side sourcing up to 2.5A produce the output signals.
+Half-bridge outputs with high side sourcing up to 2.5A, produce the output signals.
 The outputs can be configured to drive proportional current (up to 2.5A), hotshot digital current, proportional voltage (up to power supply), proportional PWM or straight on/off digital loads.
-Any of the five proportional outputs can be configured to use any of the on-board inputs as either a control signal or an enable signal as well as SAE J1939 CAN Network data.
+The two proportional outputs can be configured to use any of the on-board inputs as either a control signal or an enable signal as well as SAE J1939 CAN Network data.

 A Windows-based Axiomatic Electronic Assistant (EA) is used to configure the controller via an USB-CAN (AX070501) device.
-Configurable properties, Axiomatic EA setpoints, are outlined in chapter 4.
-Setpoint configuration can be saved in a file which can be used to easily program the same configuration into another 7 Input 5 Output Valve Controller.
-Throughout this document, Axiomatic EA setpoint names are referred to with bolded text in double-quotes, and the setpoint option is referred to with italicized text in single-quotes.
+Configurable properties, EA setpoints, are outlined in chapter 4.
+Setpoint configuration can be saved in a file which can be used to easily program the same configuration into another 2BIN-2IN-2OUT.
+Throughout this document EA setpoint names are referred to with bolded text in double-quotes and the setpoint option is referred with italicized text in single-quotes.
 For example, "Input Sensor Type" setpoint set to option 'Voltage 0 to 5V'.

-In this document the configurable properties of the ECU are divided into function blocks, namely Input Function Block, Output Function Block, Diagnostic Function Block, PID Control Function Block, Lookup Table Function Block, Programmable Logic Function Block, Math Function Block, DTC React Function Block, CAN Transmit Message Function Block and CAN Receive Message Function Block.
-These function blocks are presented in detail in next subchapters.
+In this document the configurable properties of the ECU are divided into function blocks, namely Input Function Block, Output Function Block, Diagnostic Function Block, PID Control Function Block, Lookup Table Function Block, Programmable Logic Function Block, Math Function Block, Timer Block, Hysteresis Block, Conditional Block, Set-Reset State Block, CAN Transmit Message Function Block, CAN Receive Message Function Block and DTC React Function Block.
+These function blocks are presented in detail in the next subchapters.